 Head of Finance

-Jane Gant joined Raw TV in 2012 as Head of Finance providing full oversight of all of the company’s financial operations and providing direction and leadership for the finance team and working closely with the MD to help achieve and manage business growth.
-She is a qualified as a Chartered ACCA Accountant
+Jane Gant joined Raw TV in 2012 as Head of Finance providing full oversight of all of the company’s financial operations.
+Jane provides direction and leadership for the finance team, working closely with the MD to help achieve and manage business growth.
+Jane is a qualified Chartered ACCA Accountant.

 James spent the first year of his TV career in the highlands of Papua New Guinea making a film on courtship rituals that won the Prix Bartok.
 He then went more mainstream, directing arts, current affairs and expedition films for the BBC, Channel 4, Discovery and National Geographic.

 He joined Raw in 2010 after working as a series producer at Keo, Ricochet, Darlow Smithson and Firefly.
 Over the last four years he’s produced around 100 episodes of Discovery Channel’s highest rating series – Gold Rush.